datatrail-jhu/04_githubbasics/manuscript/07_pull_requests.md

 ### Pushing your changes to your fork

 Remember that when we forked the repo from jtleek's Github account, we got a new repo under your account.
 The first step in sending a pull request is to commit and push the edits to your fork (or copy) of the repo.
 To do this, navigate to the terminal and make sure that you are in the right folder.
 To do this you can use the Unix commands `pwd` and `cd` to make sure you are in the right place.
-When you type the command
+When you type the command:

 ```text
 pwd
 ```

-You should hopefully see that you are in the folder for `newproject`.
+you should hopefully see that you are in the folder for `newproject`.
 If you are not, then you will need to use the `cd` command to make sure you are in that folder.

 ![Use pwd and cd to get into the newproject folder](images/07_pull_requests/07_githubbasics_pull_requests-16.png)